basdog22/laracms_nopublic/readme.md

 ## Installation

+Download the software and extract on your desired folder

+or

+Do a:

+    * composer create-project --stability=dev basdog22/laracms_nopublic laracms

+Then:

-Edit app/config/database.php and set desired database and credentials.
-Your user should have the rights to create database Edit app/config/app.php and set desired domain
+    * Edit framework/app/config/database.php and set desired database and credentials.
+Your user should have the rights to create database
+    * Edit framework/app/config/app.php and set desired domain
-Edit app/config/cms.php and set installation hash and admin_email.
+    * Edit framework/app/config/cms.php and set installation hash and admin_email.

 If for example the cms is installed on www.example.com